FOyelude/Analysis-of-Power-Outage-over-the-Last-10-Years/README.md

 Human-driven outages are **100% preventable**, yet their rapid growth shows systemic issues such as:

-* Inadequate training or outdated procedures
+* Inadequate training or outdated procedures due to lack of weekly forums and seminars, lack of mandatory quarterly certifications for operators  and so on
 * Fatigue and understaffing during high-demand periods
 * Poor documentation or lack of standardized protocols
-* Insufficient oversight during equipment handling and switching
+* Insufficient oversight during equipment handling and switching due to lack of dual-operator verification

-Unlike weather or vandalism, human error reflects **operational discipline**, and the increase signals that teams may be overstretched or processes may not be keeping up with grid complexity.
+Unlike weather or vandalism, human error reflects **operational discipline**, and the increase signals that teams may be overworked or processes may not be keeping up with grid complexity.

-If not addressed, this trend can cause **unnecessary downtime, safety risks, and costly avoidable incidents**.

 ---